A Class of Freely Complemented von Neumann Subalgebras of $L\mathbb{F}_n$: Introduction

 \section{Introduction}

 A subalgebra $N$ of a II$_1$ factor $M$ is \textit{freely complemented}, abbreviated as FC, if there exists a (non-trivial) von Neumann subalgebra $Q \subset M$ freely independent to $N$ with $M = N \vee Q$, in other words if the inclusion $N\subset M$ is isomorphic to an inclusion of the form $N\subset N*Q$.
 For example, in the free group factor $L\mathbb{F}_n$ generated by freely independent Haar unitaries $u_1, u_2, \dots, u_n$, each of the generator maximal abelian $^*$-subalgebras (abbreviated hereafter as {\it MASA}) $A_i := \{u_i\}''$, for $1\leq i\leq n$, is FC.
-In fact, a result in \cite{D97} shows that if $N$ is any diffuse amenable tracial von Neumann algebra and $Q$ is either a free group factor $L\mathbb{F}_n$, for $n \geq 2$, or a diffuse amenable tracial von Neumann algebra, then $N * Q$ is isomorphic to either $L\mathbb{F}_{n+1}$ or $L\mathbb{F}_2$, respectively.
+Along these lines, Jekel \cite{J22} proved that some additive perturbations of these generators remain FC.
+A result in \cite{D97} shows that if $N$ is any diffuse amenable tracial von Neumann algebra and $Q$ is either a free group factor $L\mathbb{F}_n$, for $n \geq 2$, or a diffuse amenable tracial von Neumann algebra, then $N * Q$ is isomorphic to either $L\mathbb{F}_{n+1}$ or $L\mathbb{F}_2$, respectively.
 Thus, for any $n \geq 2$ and any diffuse amenable tracial von Neumann algebra $N$, there exists an FC embedding of $N$ into $L\mathbb{F}_n$.

 By well known results in \cite{P83}, if $M$ is any II$_1$ factor, then any diffuse amenable subalgebra $B \subset M$ that's freely complemented in $M$ is maximal amenable in $M$, i.e., is contained in no larger amenable von Neumann subalgebra of $M$.
 In particular, each of the generator MASAs $A_i$ in $L\mathbb{F}_n$ mentioned earlier is maximal amenable.
 The problem of whether conversely any maximal amenable MASA of $L\mathbb{F}_n$ is in fact of this form, and more generally whether any maximal amenable $B\subset L\mathbb{F}_n$ is of the form $B\subset B*Q$, which can be viewed as going back to \cite{P83}, has been largely emphasized in recent years by Popa (see Section 5.2 in \cite{P21}, \cite{P23a}, \cite{P23b}; cf. also \cite{BP23}, \cite{BDIP23}) in connection with the recent resolution of the Peterson-Thom conjecture in (\cite{H22}, \cite{BeCa}, \cite{BoCo}; see the introduction to \cite{BP23} for a discussion on this).